The Blacklist season 9 premiere spoilers: Official 'The Skinner' details!

 What do you most want to see when it comes to The Blacklist season 9 and what lies ahead?

 Be sure to share right now in the attached comments!
-After you do just that, stick around; there are more updates ahead that you don’t want to miss.
 (Photo: NBC.)